tkelman/ChainMap.jl/README.md

 ## Example 1

-How fast an we build a non-standard evaluation transform function?
+How fast can we build a non-standard evaluation transform function?

 A vanilla transform function.
 ```julia